Rescue

 4.1 Care of ropes before use

-• Remove the kinks in the ropes
+• Remove the kinks in ropes

 • Inspect the rope thoroughly.